 Tudor Black Bay 41mm Review

-Buckle up as we do a detailed review of the Tudor Black Bay 41mm.
+Buckle up as we do a detailed analysis of the new Tudor Black Bay.

-The Tudor Black Bay 41mm is something else, and now that we got the only so-called “let down” out of the way.
+Are Tudor Black Bay watches any good?
 Let’s look at the many reasons that this is an amazing watch.
-In case you weren’t aware, Tudor is owned by Rolex or the other way around actually so you better expect quality.
-This is also most likely why you can see stylistic resemblances between the two brands.
+In case you weren’t aware, Tudor is owned by Rolex or the other way around actually so you better expect good quality.
+This is also most likely why you can find stylistic resemblances between the two brands.
 The sharing doesn’t end with the aesthetics.
-In fact, Tudor uses some great in-house movements and the Black Bay 41mm has an excellent one at that.
+In fact, Tudor uses some great in-house movements and this Black Bay has an excellent one at that.

-As for the larger sized case, the point is that a larger-sized case was in high demand with the growing trend of larger watch designs for men and women.
-The new 41mm version is a huge improvement from the previous 36mm Tudor Black Bay which ran on an ETA 2824 automatic movement.
-While the 2824 caliber was reliable it was limited to a 38-hour power reserve.
+As for the larger-sized case, the point is that a larger-sized case was in high demand with the growing trend of larger watch designs for men and women.
+The new larger version is a huge improvement from the previous 36mm Tudor Black Bay which ran on an ETA 2824 automatic movement.
+While the ETA 2824 caliber was reliable, it was limited to operate only 38-hrs on a full wind.

-The Tudor Black Bay 41 is powered by Tudor’s caliber MT5612: a 26-jewel movement that uses some high-end components in it such as a silicon balance spring to fight magnetic interference and incorporates a variable inertia oscillator to keep the time more accurately.
+This day, the Tudor Black Bay 41 is powered by Tudor’s self-winding caliber MT5612: a 26-jewel movement that uses some high-end components in it such as a silicon balance spring to fight magnetic interference and incorporates a variable inertia oscillator to keep the time more accurately.

-This manufacture movement is a COSC certified Chronometer and has an impressive power reserve of about 70 hours and oscillates at a rate of 28,800 VPH (vibrations per hour).
+This in-house movement is a COSC certified Chronometer and has an impressive power reserve of about 70 hours and oscillates at a rate of 28,800 VPH (vibrations per hour).

-There are a variety of models in the Black Bay 41mm series with different color and material options.
-Some models have stainless steel bracelets, some have two-tone bracelets, while others have leather straps or fabric (NATO) straps.
+There are a variety of models in the Black Bay series with different color and material options.
+Some models have a stainless steel bracelet, some have two-tone bracelets, while others have a leather strap or fabric (NATO) straps.
 Overall, this collection has become quite popular, and so much so that it has given birth to a chronograph version as well.

 The dial layout is very distinctive.
 It uses a combination of round and index hour markers which contain a luminous material for low light visibility.
-The 12 o'clock hour marker is shaped like a downward elongated triangle.
+The hour marker at the 12 o'clock position is shaped like a downward elongated triangle.
 Around the perimeter of the dial, you will notice a printed minutes and seconds track.

-The Tudor Black Bay 41mm uses polished hands.
-The signature snowflake style hour hand holds lots of luminescent material making it very visible in the dark.
+This Tudor Black Bay uses polished hands.
+The signature snowflake-style hour hands hold lots of luminescent material making it very visible in the dark.

 To browse this collection please click on the button below.